 Life After Trent

 Would you like to interact with current students?
-Life After Trent program provides a variety of forums for students to mingle with alumni.
+Or are you a recent graduate looking for guidance from alumni established in their careers?
+Life After Trent provides a variety of forums for students to mingle with alumni.

 Key Ways to Get Involved